mapgears/scribeui/README.markdown

 Configuration
 -------------
- * To reset the sqlite3 database, in the TileSwarm/application directory, execute in a python shell (sudo python):
+ * To reset the sqlite3 database, in the application directory, execute in a python shell (sudo python):

     `from init import init_db`
     `init_db()`